celo-org/celo-monorepo/packages/docs/overview.md

 Ethereum applications are built using **smart contracts**.
 Smart contracts are programs written in languages like [Solidity](https://solidity.readthedocs.io/en/v0.5.10/) that produce bytecode for the **Ethereum Virtual Machine** or **EVM**, a runtime environment.
 Programs encoded in smart contracts receive messages and manipulate the blockchain ledger and are termed **on-chain**.

-Celo has a native unit of accounting, the cryptocurrency **CELO**, equivalent to Ether in Ethereum.
+Celo has a native unit of accounting, the cryptocurrency **CELO**, comparable to Ether on Ethereum.
 Celo's ledger consists of **accounts**, identified by an **address**.
 There are two types of account. **Externally owned accounts** have an associated CELO balance and are controlled by a user holding the associated public-private keypair. **Contract accounts** contain the code and data of a single smart contract which can be called and manipulate its own stored data.

 **ERC-20** is a standard interface for implementing cryptocurrencies or **tokens** as contracts, rather than via account balances.
 In Celo, CELO has a duality as both the native currency and is also an ERC-20 token on the Celo blockchain.